publiclab/plots2/README.md

 ### Search

 We use the [solr](https://lucene.apache.org/solr/) search engine via the [sunspot gem](https://github.com/sunspot/sunspot).
-Solr requires Java, which is therefore a requirement for running tests; on a Debian/Ubuntu system, you can install the necessary libraries with:
+Solr requires Java, which is therefore a requirement for running the `rake test:solr` test suite (see [Testing](#testing), below), which runs tests of the search functionality using the files in `/test/solr/`; on a Debian/Ubuntu system, you can install the necessary libraries with:

 `sudo apt-get install openjdk-7-jre openjdk-7-jdk`

-However, to ease installation, we're hoping to [make Java optional](https://github.com/publiclab/plots2/issues/832) for testing.
-If you get stuck on this step, you can _open a pull request with your changes_ -- please add the prefix `[testing]` to the title -- which will then be automatically tested by our TravisCI service.
+And start up solr with:

+`rake sunspot:solr:start` followed by `rake sunspot:reindex`

+However, to ease installation, we've [made Java optional](https://github.com/publiclab/plots2/issues/832) for basic testing using `rake test`.

 ### Image libraries